 A virus, therapeutic serum, toxin, antitoxin, vaccine, blood, blood component or derivative, allergenic product, or analogous product applicable to the prevention, treatment, or cure of a disease or condition of human beings.

 Note: Biological products also include immunoglobulin products, monoclonal antibodies, products containing cells or microorganisms, and most proteins intended for therapeutic use.

-The process by which researchers and/or participants do not know to which study group they are assigned.
-There are single blind studies (in which the participant is blinded) and double blind studies (in which both the participant and the researcher are blinded).
+The process by which investigators and/or participants do not know to which study group they are assigned.
+There are single blind studies (in which the participant is blinded) and double blind studies (in which both the participant and the investigator are blinded).

 In the revised Common Rule, "broad consent" is an alternative consent process only for the storage, maintenance, and secondary use of identifiable private information or identifiable biospecimens for future, yet-to-be-specified research.
 The use of broad consent requires that the investigator maintain a sophisticated tracking system.
 For this reason, and because the regulations permit the secondary research use of identifiable data/biospecimens through study-specific consent, IRB waiver of consent, or removal of identifiers, Brown does not plan to implement the broad consent option at this time.
 Limited exceptions will be considered.